How fit do I need to be for the Tour du Mont Blanc?

 - Rest when you need it.
 You’re building up your fitness; it’s not a race.

 There’s still plenty of time!

 - Use the tips above to squeeze more walking into your daily routine, and make it your mission to do at least one of these extra walks, no matter how small, every day.

 - Set realistic but ambitious weekly or fortnightly goals to do walks of increasing distances.
 Put them on your calendar or set a reminder on your phone each week, such as “Have you completed a 10km walk this week?”

 - Make sure you do a couple of those back to back walking days within the final weeks.

 - Now is the time to start putting in some hill walks.
 The Tour du Mont Blanc involves a lot of ascent and descent, so it is essential that you get used to this.
 Try and get in a hill walk on the weekends, or even better, treat yourself to a weekend away and do two days of hillwalking.

 Left it a bit late?
 As long as you are a reasonably active person and have a reasonable base level of fitness, you’ll be fine!

 When it comes to booking your Tour du Mont Blanc holiday be honest with your tour specialist.
 Ask for their advice about the right trip for you.
 The hiking holiday is meant to be enjoyable, and there are a variety of different options to choose from to suit a wide range of fitness levels.
-Contact a member of the team on [email protected] for further information.
+Contact a member of the team for further information.